sccn/sccn.github.io/workshops/Future_workshops.md

 Below are EEGLAB workshops currently planned

 In 2025:

-- There will be a workshop in Aspet, France, June 30th to July 4th.
+- The workshop in San Diego, USA (UCSD campus) in November was canceled.
-- There will be a workshop in San Diego, USA (UCSD campus) November 21-25, preceded by the Rockwood lecture on the 20th.
+- There is a workshop in Marseille, France, in November 2025 as part of the [PracticalMEEG conference](https://cuttingeeg.org/practicalmeeg2025/).

 Do not forget to subscribe to the EEGLAB News list to be notified of new workshop and registration information (you may register by clicking a